Sleep Like a Baby

 4 to 12 months old: 12-15 hours per day, 2-3 naps per day

-Are usually able to sleep for longer stretches at night and generally have the skill set to self-soothe.
+Older infants are usually able to sleep for longer stretches at night and generally have the skill set to self-soothe.
 For the most part they do not need to eat overnight.